awesomeeng/awesome-server/docs/Introducing.md

 # [AwesomeServer](../README.md) > Introducing AwesomeServer

-AwesomeServer is a powerful http/https/http2 web framework for building enterprise ready node.js applications.
-Unlike products like express or fastify AwesomeServer is focused on allowing developers to easily write endpoints/controllers instead of stringing together a collection of middleware libraries.
-It provides easy but powerful routing structure, an opt-in controller based structure, consistent and helpful request and response objects, simple http/2 cache pushing, and integerated logging support.
+AwesomeServer is a powerful HTTP/HTTPS/HTTP2 web framework for building enterprise ready node.js applications.
+AwesomeServer is focused on allowing developers to easily write endpoints/controllers instead of stringing together a collection of middleware libraries.
+It provides an easy but powerful routing structure, an opt-in controller based structure, consistent and helpful request and response objects, simple http/2 cache pushing, and integerated logging support.

 Using AwesomeServer is super simple, and fairly similar to other solutions, but also slightly different.
 Getting started you simply instantiate AwesomeServer, add one or more servers, add one or more routes, and go.

 In particular, AwesomeServer encourages you to write controllers, independant classes that handle a specific set of behaviours for an API endpoint.
 With a controller you say, for example, that the `/auth/session` route will be handled by the `AuthSessionController`.
 You write the AuthSessionController in its own `.js` file and just route that with AwesomeServer.
-Then whenever a request comes in that matches the `/auto/session` route, regardless of HTTP method, AwesomeServer routes it to an instance of the controller class.
+Then whenever a request comes in that matches the `/auth/session` route, AwesomeServer routes it to an instance of the controller class.
 Controllers allow developers to keep their API code separate and clean and not require a middleware solution or directory scanning be implemented.
 All that is handled already for you with AwesomeServer.

 ## Key Features

  - **HTTP, HTTPS, or HTTP/2**.
-AwesomeServer servers HTTP or HTTPS or HTTP/2 endpoints.
+AwesomeServer serves HTTP or HTTPS or HTTP/2 endpoints.
 Choose one or mix and match in a single instance to serve multiple servers from a single web framework.
 Or even add your own type of servers such as a socket.io or quic server.

  - **HTTP/2 Push and Preloading**.
 In addition to merely responding to HTTP/2 request, AwesomeServer allows developers to do HTTP/2 pushes and preloading with minimal overhead.